-In any given segment, you can apply the following RT.X100 effects:
+In any given segment, you can apply the following RT.X effects in real time:

 - 2 color correction effects, and

-- 1 chroma key or luma key effect, and
+- · 1 chroma key or luma key effect, and

 - 2 speed changes, and

-- 2 basic DVE effects, or 1 other Matrox hardware-accelerated effect (such as a page curl or a Premiere realtime transition).
+- at least 1 Matrox hardware-accelerated effect (such as a page curl or a Premiere realtime transition).
+If XtremePreview is enabled, you may be able to combine more than 1 Matrox hardware-accelerated effect in your segment in real time, depending on the type and complexity of the effects (excluding Matrox effects based on pattern files).